This site is about the sports doings -- mainly football -- of the high schools in Venango County, Pa. Contact:

-It's been 100 years since Oil City's Jack Cleaves and his Princeton Tigers were the darlings of college football.
+It's been more than 100 years since Oil City's Jack Cleaves and his Princeton Tigers were the darlings of college football.

 They weren't supposed to do anything in 1922, but finished 8-0 under coach Bill Roper and were delcared outright national champions by two "namers" or co-champs by three others.

-Princeton entered the season with only three returning starters, end Whoops Snively, tackle Pink Baker and the team's best back, the speedy Cleaves.
-Average size of the starters was 5-11, 180 -- small for that era small.
+Princeton entered the season with only three returning starters -- end Whoops Snively, tackle Pink Baker and the team's best back, the speedy Cleaves, an outstanding triple threat fullback.
+Average size of the starters was 5-11, 180 -- small for that era.
 The quarterback was 5-7, 154.
 Scribes picked the Tigers to finish last in the Ivy League.

 Princeton's big game was a 21-18 victory at the University of Chicago on Oct.
 28, 1922.
 It was the first game ever to be broadcast coast-to-coast on radio.